FrancoisPorcher/deep-neurosegmentation/README.md

 - `processed/dataset_1/segmentation`: Directory for segmentation data.
 This is often discrete data, and can be used as a segmentation target.

-# nnUNet
+# Neuroimaging framework: nnUNet

-Now we can switch to the nnUNet framework to train and evaluate the models.
+The nnUNet framework is a deep learning framework for 3D image segmentation.
+It is based on the UNet architecture and is designed to work with 3D medical images.
+More details on the original nnUNet framework can be found on the [nnUNet GitHub repository](https://github.com/MIC-DKFZ/nnUNet)

 ## Guideline on the Data Structure Conventions